elide-dev/elide/README.md

 <hr />

-Elide is a polyglot application framework which brings together some of the best tools and  techniques available today for effective and robust application development.
+Elide is **Kotlin/Multiplatform framework** for **rapid application development** which brings together some of the best tools and techniques available today for effective and robust application development.

 ### What do you mean by _application framework_?